On the Approximation Ratio of the $k$-Opt and Lin-Kernighan Algorithm: Lower Bound on the Approximation Ratio of the -Improv and -Opt Algorithm

+In this subsection, we examine the approximation ratio of the $k$-improv algorithm by utilizing the tour $T$ and the $k$-improv-optimal 2-matching $\widetilde{T}$, as constructed in Subsection~\ref{subsec construction instance 2 matching}.
+Additionally, we extend our analysis to include the $k$-Opt algorithm.

-\begin{lemma} If the $k$-improv algorithm starts with the tour T constructed above, it outputs a tour with the same cost as $T$. \end{lemma}
+\begin{lemma} If the $k$-improv algorithm starts with the tour $T$, it outputs a tour with the same cost as $T$. \end{lemma}

-\begin{proof} The $k$-improv algorithm first computes the corresponding 2-matching $\widetilde{T}$ from $T$.
-By Lemma~\ref{12 k improv optimality T} $\widetilde{T}$ is $k$-improv-optimal, hence the algorithm cannot make any improvements.
-Therefore, it computes a tour corresponding to $\widetilde{T}$ and outputs it.
-Thus, it is enough to show that every tour corresponding to the $k$-improv-optimal 2-matching $\widetilde{T}$ has the same cost as $T$.
-Since $\widetilde{T}$ arises from removing all edges of cost 2 from $T$ any tour corresponding to $\widetilde{T}$ has at most the cost of $T$.
-Assume that there is a tour corresponding to $\widetilde{T}$ with less cost than $T$.
-Then, there is at least one edge connecting two vertices in $\widetilde{T}$ with degree 1.
-Adding this edge to $\widetilde{T}$ would reduce the number of connected components, contradiction to the $k$-improv-optimality of $\widetilde{T}$. \end{proof}
+\begin{proof} The $k$-improv algorithm first computes the 2-matching $\widetilde{T}$ from $T$ by removing all edges with cost 2.
+By Lemma~\ref{12 k improv optimality T}, $\widetilde{T}$ is $k$-improv-optimal, hence the algorithm cannot make any improvements.
+By construction, $\widetilde{T}$ is cycle-free.
+Consequently, the algorithm arbitrarily adds edges to connect the paths in $\widetilde{T}$, forming a tour.
+Suppose an edge with a cost of 1 was added during this step.
+Adding this edge to $\widetilde{T}$ would decrease the number of connected components, contradicting the $k$-improv-optimality of $\widetilde{T}$.
+Therefore, all added edges must have a cost of 2 resulting in a tour with the same cost as $T$. \end{proof}

 Now, we need an upper bound on the length of the optimal tour before we can conclude the lower bound on the approximation ratio.